 Grades of wrist sprains

-Wrist sprains can vary from mild to severe.
-They are graded, based on the level of damage to the ligaments.
+Wrist sprains can vary from mild to severe and depending on the level of ligament damage will determine their grading.

 • Grade 2.
-These moderate sprains occur once the ligaments are partially torn.
+Moderate sprains, these occur once the ligaments are partially torn.
 Grade 2 sprains may have some diminished function.

 • Grade 3.
-These severe sprains occur as soon as the ligament is entirely torn.
-These are typically significant injuries that need medical or surgical care.
-Because ligament tears off the bone, it can possibly take a small chip of bone from it, called an avulsion fracture.
+Severe sprains, these occur as soon as the ligament is completely torn.
+These are significant injuries that need medical or surgical care, because ligament tears off the bone, it can take a small chip of bone from it, called an avulsion fracture.

 Cause of wrist sprains

-Wrist sprains are generally the result of a fall onto an outstretched hand.
-This could happen during day-to-day activities, but frequently occurs during sports and recreational use.
+Wrist sprains are generally the result of a fall onto an outstretched hand, or when the joint is bent forcefully or suddenly twisted.
+This could happen during day-to-day activities, but most commonly with athletes during sports and recreational use.